Vaibhavjn1311/Peer-to-Peer-Distributed-File-Sharing-System/README.md

-# Assignment 3 - Distributed File Sharing System

 ## Overview:

-    This assignment requires you to build a group-based file sharing system.
+    This project requires you to build a group-based file sharing system.
 Users can share and download files within their respective groups.
 The system should incorporate advanced features such as parallel downloading, support for fallback multi-trackers, and a custom piece selection algorithm.

 ## Key Features: